 The World Health Organization predicts that depression will become the second most prevalent disease worldwide by the year 2020.
 But what are we doing to prevent and treat this life-altering mood disorder?
 The typical treatment — antidepressant medications — don’t work for every person with depression and also come with a slew of side effects.
 However, sometimes people don’t know where to turn to find a treatment that won’t bring on more health problems.

 The good news is there are natural remedies for depression that are effective and help address the root cause of the disease.
-If you’re looking for a natural way to improve your depressive symptoms, eating an anti-inflammatory diet — one similar to the Mediterranean diet that provides critical vitamins and minerals for hormone balance and brain function — as well as essential oils for depression and lifestyle changes like exercising are just some of your options.
+If you’re looking for a natural way to improve your depressive symptoms, studies suggest that you should focus on eating an anti-inflammatory diet — one similar to the Mediterranean diet that provides critical vitamins and minerals for hormone balance and brain function.
+A moderate to high level of physical activity/exercise has also been shown to prevent against depression.
+Additionally, using essential oils for depression and making other lifestyle changes to control stress are some of your best options.

 Depression is when a person experiences low mood persistently, to the point that it starts to interfere with her daily life.
 Struggling with depression can be extremely painful for both the person experiencing the symptoms and her loved ones.